omniscientjs/omniscientjs.github.io/documents/documentation.md

 function (cursor[, statics]) { }
 ```

-* `cursor` is the cursor to a part of an immutable data structure
+* `cursor` is the cursor to the part of the immutable data structure for the component
-* `statics` (*optional*) can be an object of received static values that does not trigger a re render when changed.
+* `statics` (*optional*) is an object of the received static values, that does not trigger a re render when changed.

 ---